-As a result of temporary theater closures during the COVID-19 pandemic, studios and content producers either delayed the release of movies into future periods or experimented with alternative release strategies which altered the typical release strategy for new movies.
-One alternative release method, was to sell movies directly to subscription services for exclusive release on their respective platforms.
+As a result of temporary theater closures in 2020 and 2021 due to the COVID-19 pandemic, studios and content producers either delayed the release of movies into future periods or experimented with alternative release strategies which altered the typical window cadence.
+One alternative release method, albeit limited in its scope, was to sell movies directly to subscription services for exclusive release on their respective platforms.
 As a result, these titles were not available through a traditional transactional On Demand window, thus leading to fewer new release titles available to the Company.
 However, as studios continue to evolve their window release strategies, more and more studios are retaining their home entertainment distribution rights despite the initial sale of a title to a streaming service.
-This allows Redbox to make the movie available for rental through the kiosk and possibly On Demand at a later date.
-The Company expects studios to sell titles directly to streaming services from time to time, but it may be less likely going forward with the reopening of theatrical exhibitors and the opportunity to achieve higher returns for both studios and artists.
+This will allow Redbox to make the movie available for rental through the kiosk and possibly On Demand at a later date.
+The Company expects studios to sell titles directly to streaming services from time to time, but may be less likely going forward with the reopening of theatrical exhibitors and the opportunity to achieve higher returns for both studios and artists.
 The Company is further mitigating the impact of titles sold exclusively to subscription services by building out a library of content via its Redbox Entertainment label.
 Redbox Entertainment titles are available physically and digitally on Redbox platforms and are monetized across other platforms.

-The second alternative release strategy that emerged, known as a day-and-date release, is a simultaneous release on a studio's own digital platform as well as a theatrical release to provide optionality to those customers who are not ready to return to the theater.
-This shared window strategy can negatively impact the physical rental performance of a title as most of these titles release at a later date at the kiosk and transactionally on Redbox On Demand in a subsequent window.
-Studios who have previously released titles on streaming services on the same date as in theatres in 2021 have announced plans to return to theatrical windows of 45 to 90 days, before these titles go to home entertainment; however, studios continue to experiment with timing of releases on their owned and operated platforms which may continue to negatively impact Redbox's ability to monetize future titles.
+The second alternative release strategy that emerged was a simultaneous release on a studio's own digital platform as well as theatrical release to provide optionality to those customers who were not ready to return to the theater.
+Most of these titles release transactionally at the kiosk and on Redbox On Demand in a subsequent window.

 The third alternative release is known as premium video on demand or "PVOD" which creates an early transactional window for an at-home digital theatrical release at a higher price point, typically \$19.99.
 The PVOD releases provided consumers a way to watch new releases at home while theaters remain shuttered.
-Redbox On Demand participates in and benefits from PVOD releases as it provides an early window option to Redbox customers at higher price points.
+Redbox On Demand participates in and benefits from PVOD releases as it provides an early window option to Redbox customers at this higher price point.

 The Company expects studios to return to a more normal release slate as COVID-19 restrictions continue to ease due to the relationship with theatrical exhibitors and the draw of higher margin potential.
 Nevertheless, a number of titles continue to shift back further in 2022 and into 2023.
-In the first quarter of 2022, Redbox experienced intermittent periods of no new releases causing inconsistency in titles available at Redbox kiosks and on the Redbox On Demand platform, impacting rental performance.
-The Company expects new release content to build back up throughout 2022 as the pandemic subsides.
+The Company expects new release content to build back throughout 2022 once the pandemic subsides.
 This expectation is based on known titles delayed from 2020 and 2021, which are planned for release in 2022 and 2023.
+Studios who have previously released titles on streaming services on the same date as in theatres in 2021 have announced plans to return to theatrical windows of 45 to 90 days, before these titles go to home entertainment; however, studios continue to experiment with timing of releases on their owned and operated platforms which may continue to negatively impact Redbox's ability to monetize a title.

-The Company will continue to build out its digital offerings on both linear and on demand ad-supported to provide more options for customers to consume content at varying price points including free with ads.
+The Company will also continue to build out its digital offerings such as both linear and on demand ad-supported content to provide more options for customers to consume content at varying price points including free with ads.
 The Company believes that the complement of digital services creates greater utility to its customers and makes the offering more competitive relative to more focused streamers, while also reducing the reliance on content in a single content window.